 You can also look at your server's access log (if enabled) and rewrite log (if enabled).

 server log --follow --rewrite

-server start command to start a server in the foreground.
+You can use the --console flag to the server start command to start a server in the foreground.
 The console log will be live-streamed to the CLI and the log will continue streaming as long as the server is running.
 Press Ctrl-C to stop the server and stop streaming the log file.

 server start --console

-start command will not exit immediately, but wait for the server to come up and live stream the debugging information and server logs to the console while the server is coming up.
+You can get additional information about a server start with the --debug flag.
+When debug is set, the start command will not exit immediately, but wait for the server to come up and live stream the debugging information and server logs to the console while the server is coming up.

 server start --debug --console